sepsis-omics/tutorials/docs/modules/kraken/index.md

 ## Next

 Re-run Kraken with another sample.
+This sample should be *Enterococcus faecalis*.

 - Use the files <fn>ent_R1.fq</fn> and <fn>ent_R2.fq</fn>.
 - Run <ss>Kraken</ss> with these files.
 These are paired-end reads.